Included in this article:

 Losing weight kicks that whole process into reverse.
 “When you lose weight, you lose fat, which means you have fewer cells that need to be opened up and fed,” says Marrero.
 “This reduces the demand on the beta cells and improves insulin efficiency.”

 This can help reduce your blood sugar highs, which can bring on other benefits.
-“Losing weight and having better glucose control has a real effect on how you feel throughout the course of the day, by giving you more energy and improving your sleep,” says Elizabeth Venditti, Ph.D., Director of the Diabetes Prevention Support Center at the University of Pittsburgh School of Medicine in Pennsylvania, United States.
+“Losing weight and having better glucose control can have a real effect on how you feel throughout the course of the day, by giving you more energy and improving your sleep,” says Elizabeth Venditti, Ph.D., Director of the Diabetes Prevention Support Center at the University of Pittsburgh School of Medicine in Pennsylvania, United States.

 Does losing weight help people with type 1 diabetes?